gnowledge/gnowledge.github.io/publications.md

 ---

-### An Analysis of Growth of Knowledge based on Concepts and Predicates
+### Analysis of Growth of Knowledge based on Concepts and Predicates

 M. Kharatmal and G. Nagarjuna, “An Analysis of Growth of Knowledge based on Concepts and Predicates,” in *In S. Chunawala and M. Kharatmal (Eds.)
 Proceedings of